huguinpy/huguinpy/README.md

 - 👋 Hi, I’m @huguinpy
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on code lines
+- 💞️ I’m looking to collaborate on (Sorry, I can't collaborate on anything now)
 - 📫 How to reach me ...

 <!---